iterative/dvc.org/content/blogs/2023-08-22-sagemaker-model-deployment.md

     ...
 ```

-Because of this, when we [add the project to DVC Studio], the model appears in
+Because of this, when we add the project to DVC Studio, the model appears in the
-the [model registry].
+[model registry].

 Note that there are other ways to register the model in the model registry - you
-can [add the model from the Studio UI] or manually add it to the `dvc.yaml`
+can add the model from the Studio UI or manually add it to the `dvc.yaml` file.
-file.

 Once the model is registered in the model registry, you can assign version
 numbers every time your ML experiment produces a model version that you like.
-Use the [`Register version`] option to select the Git commit for the experiment
+Use the Register version option to select the Git commit for the experiment
 which produced the desired model version, and assign it a [semantic version].
 Every version registration is saved using specially formatted Git tags, which
 you can find in the [Git repository].